 Q. What kind of updates are expected from students on daily basis, and starting from which date.

 A. Hi @Varsha Gore!
-I’m guessing your asking about the 50 Days Challenge?
+I’m guessing you're asking about the 50 Days Challenge?
 If so, just a very brief 1 sentence update like this: Day 1 of 50: Watched Lesson 3 video on ” ”.
 Palak will explain more when the challenge is officially launched!

 Q. Another thing, what parallel tracks we can start learn on our own, like statistics, python, R, deep learning @Palak.Udacity.